 Avoid harmful oral habits

-Habits such as mouth breathing, tongue thrusting, nail biting, or resting the chin on the hand can place unwanted pressure on teeth and affect alignment stability.
+Certain everyday habits can place continuous pressure on teeth and gradually affect their alignment.
+Behaviors such as mouth breathing, tongue thrusting, nail biting, or resting the chin on the hand may seem harmless but can interfere with long-term stability.

 Consult your dentist before cosmetic adjustments

-Consistent care ensures that the benefits of crooked teeth treatment in Vietnam remain long-lasting and effective.
+Consistent care, combined with professional guidance, ensures that the results of crooked teeth treatment remain stable, functional, and aesthetically pleasing for many years.

 BeDental – Trusted Company for Crooked Teeth in Vietnam